fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Judgement will not start for a long time, maybe thousands of years.
 People will worry about their deeds all the time. and they will come to prophets asking them to intercede in front of Allah to start the Jidgement because they can no longer wait.
 They will come to Adam, but Adam will say "Nafsi, nafsi", meaning that he is worried about himself because he disobeyed Allah and ate from the Tree and Allah is so angry at this point as He has never been before.
 Then people will come to Nuh, Ibrahim, Musa and Jesus, and they all say Nafsi, nafsi.
-And finally they will come to the prophet Muhammad saw begging him to ask Allah to start the Judgement. and the prophet Muhammad saw will say "This is a job for me".
+And finally they will come to the prophet Muhammad  ﷺ    begging him to ask Allah to start the Judgement. and the prophet Muhammad  ﷺ    will say "This is a job for me".

 ### The Judgement

 The Judgement will not begin until thousands of years people will wait.

-The prophet (saw) said As we all come back, the earth is flattened out of the glory and obedience to Allah SWT and each and every single person will not be able to move from the spot that they are standing in the place of assembly.
+The prophet ( ﷺ   ) said As we all come back, the earth is flattened out of the glory and obedience to Allah SWT and each and every single person will not be able to move from the spot that they are standing in the place of assembly.
 And I would be the first person to be called to Allah and fall in prostration.

-When I raise my head and suddenly see Jibreel (as) on the right side of the Most Merciful and you know what he says in this " I swear by Allah Jibreel never saw Allah before that Day.
+When I raise my head and suddenly see Jibreel (as) on the right side of the Most Merciful and you know what he says in this " I swear by Allah Jibreel never  ﷺ    Allah before that Day.

 People will come to Adam and ask him to interrogate but he will reject it. and after Nuh, Musa, Isa and some others, people will come to the prophet Muhammad. and he will say that is my task.